List of Paid MBA Internships in Technology, Finance, and Consulting

 Besides working on projects that match their skills and interests, Google’s MBA interns participate in a professional development program exposing them to the company’s core technical skills and business operations while connecting them with other interns and “Googlers.”
 The program also offers presentations from company leaders, along with personal mentoring.

-Facebook’s intern program consistently ranks number one on Glassdoor.
-Facebook interns surveyed by Glassdoor reported that the company’s workplace culture embraces inclusiveness and creativity.
+Meta’s intern program consistently ranks number high on Glassdoor.
+Meta interns surveyed by Glassdoor reported that the company’s workplace culture embraces inclusiveness and creativity.
 They also noted that they felt like part of the team and worked with smart engineers and colleagues on impactful projects.

-Like Google, the firm pairs interns with mentors and supports extracurricular activities, such as sporting events, community service opportunities, and networking with Facebook leaders.
+Like Google, the firm pairs interns with mentors and supports extracurricular activities like sporting events, community service opportunities, and networking with Facebook leaders.

 Most internships are located in Menlo Park, California and interns can make up to $8,000 a month.

-Apple hires MBA interns, although not as many as other firms such as Amazon and Facebook.
+Apple offers some of the most prestigious internships at both the undergraduate and graduate levels.
+Apple hires MBA interns, although fewer than other firms such as Amazon and Meta.
 Most of their internships are in tech.
-LinkedIn reveals that Apple is recruiting MBA interns for areas in strategic sourcing, product operations/manufacturing design, and product marketing.
-Some likely received offers through on-campus referrals since Apple recruits from several top business schools.
+Internship options for MBA students include strategic sourcing, product operations/manufacturing design, and product marketing.
+Many applicants have received offers through on-campus referrals since Apple recruits from several top business schools.

 The firm also pays well, but estimates vary.
-Interns are reported to make about $6,667 a month.
-Most interns work at Apple’s Cupertino headquarters or one of the firm’s many other sites spread across California’s Silicon Valley and Austin, Texas.
+Interns are reported to make about $41.28 per hour.
+Interns can work at Apple’s Cupertino headquarters or one of the firm’s many other sites spread across California’s Silicon Valley and the world.

 U.S. locations include Seattle, New, York City, Northern California, Southern California, Boston, Austin, Phoenix, Detroit, and the Washington D.C. area.
-The firm also offers internships in Canada, China, Costa Rica, France, Germany, Italy, Spain, the United Kingdom, Poland, Czech Republic, India, and Japan.
-Interns can make up to $7,725 per month.
+The firm also offers internships in Canada, China, Costa Rica, France, Germany, Italy, Spain, the United Kingdom, Thailand, Poland, the Czech Republic, India, and Japan.
+Interns can make between $27 to $45 an hour.

-Fortune Magazine ranked the biotechnology giant Genentech as the eighth-best company for employees.
-Notably, the company has 49.3 percent minority staff with women making up nearly 54 percent of its frontline managerial ranks.
+Fortune Magazine ranked the biotechnology giant Genentech in their top 100 companies to work for.
+Notably, the company has 53.5 percent minority staff with women making up more than 54 percent of its frontline managerial ranks.

-Genentech MBA interns typically have four to six years of work experience in at least one of the following disciplines: sales and marketing, operations, finance, global pharma procurement, pipeline and portfolio planning, or business development.
+Genentech interns interested in business administration typically have four to six years of work experience in at least one of the following disciplines: sales and marketing, operations, finance, global pharma procurement, pipeline and portfolio planning, or business development.
 Candidates also may have experience in the biotechnology, pharmaceutical, or healthcare industries.
-For more information about the process, check out this interview with Connie White, the company’s head of college programs.

 MBA Internships in Consulting Firms